 </scenario> \end{xmlcode} This XML file is parsed by an object named \texttt{Scenario} \texttt{Manager}, which now possesses a collection of \texttt{string} objects.
 The real difficulty is the creation of C++ objects from this collection of \texttt{string} objects.
-All scenarios start with the specification of a service and of a method inside that service.
-All \texttt{string} objects enclosed between the two task markups \texttt{<task service=...>} and \texttt{</task>} are sent to the selected method in the service (\texttt{computeDVCSObservable} here).
-The \texttt{Observable} \texttt{Service} "knows" what the method really needs to perform the computation, and look through the lists of objects and parameters if all the relevant information is provided.
-The \texttt{ObservableService} possesses a \texttt{compute} \texttt{Task} method, and only services do have such methods.
+All scenarios start with the specification of target service and method inside that service, which processes all \texttt{string} objects enclosed between the two markups \texttt{<task>} and \texttt{</task>}.
+The involved service ``knows'' what the method being selected really needs to perform the computation, and looks through the lists of objects and parameters, if all the relevant information is provided.
+Each service possesses a \texttt{compute\allowbreak{}Task} method, and only services do have such methods.
 The role of the \texttt{computeTask} functions is the distribution of the \texttt{ParameterList} objects to the different constructors of the various objects required to perform the considered task.
 Centralizing the creation of all the objects in the \texttt{computeTask} function of a service gives robustness to the generic use of an XML scenario.
-Then, for beans (inputs, outputs), everything is taken care of by the constructors.
-For modules, the code calls the Factory which will get the required objects from their name: precisely, the Factory gets the name, check in the Registry\footnote{The Registry contains a dictionary that associate a \texttt{classId} to a name given as a \texttt{string}.} if there exists a pointer corresponding to that name, and either gives a copy of it to the user, or send an error message.
+Then, for the beans (inputs and outputs), everything is taken care of by the constructors.
+For modules, the code calls the Factory to get the required objects by their names.
+Namely, the Factory gets the name, checks in the Registry\footnote{The Registry contains a dictionary that associates a \texttt{classId} to a name given as a \texttt{string} variable.} if there exists a pointer corresponding to that name, and either gives a copy of the object, or sends an error message.
 Each module is then configured from the list of parameters associated to the module name.
-At last, the \texttt{ObservableService} gives all objects that have just been constructed as parameters of the target function (\texttt{computeDVCSObservable} here).
+At last, the service gives all objects that have just been constructed as parameters of the target function (\texttt{computeObservable} here).